Dar es Salaam: Bus

 The government has been introducing a metro bus system, Dar es Salaam bus rapid transit (mwendo kasi in Kiswahili).
 The metro buses are managed by UDA-RT, a partnership between Usafiri Dar es Salaam (UDA) and the government.

 The bus rapid-transit system Phase 1 has been completed by UDA-RT and began operation on 10 May 2016.
 The first section runs between Kimara in the northwest to Kivukoni on the northern headland of the harbour.
 Phase 1 was funded by the World Bank, African Development Bank and the Tanzanian government.

 Metro

 Dar es Salaam will have a metro system, currently undergoing a feasibility study conducted by Mota-Engil and Dar Rapid Transit Agency.

 Maritime transport

 Port

 The Port of Dar es Salaam is Tanzania's busiest, handling 90% of the country's cargo.
 It is located in the Kurasini administrative ward of Temeke District southeast of the city's central business district.
 Due to a huge influx of cargo and the slow pace of expansion, a new cargo port 60 km northwest of Dar es Salaam is proposed at Bagamoyo.

 Ferry

 MV Kigamboni ferries run between southeast of Kivukoni and northwest of Kigamboni in Dar es Salaam.

 Railway

 Dar es Salaam commuter rail

 Travel to urban and suburban parts of the city is provided by the Dar es Salaam commuter rail.

 Intra-city railway

 Tanzania Railways operates the Central Line from Dar es Salaam west to Kigoma.
+Tanzania has completed a high speed rail line connecting Dar es Salaam with the capital Dodoma.
+The train is capable of cruising speeds of 160 km/hour or 99 miles/hour.